 RDE Plus - A Road to Rig Development Methodology for Whole Vehicle RDE Compliance: Overview 2020-01-0376

-To aid Original Equipment Manufacturers (OEM) in meeting Real Driving Emissions (RDE) regulation criteria across the extended boundary conditions of temperature, altitude and driving style, an integrated Road to Rig (R2R) whole vehicle development, calibration and verification approach known as RDE Plus (RDE+) has been developed by HORIBA MIRA.
+To aid Original Equipment Manufacturers (OEM) in meeting Real Driving Emissions (RDE) regulation criteria across the moderate and extended boundary conditions of temperature, altitude and driving style, an integrated Road to Rig (R2R) whole vehicle development, calibration and verification approach known as RDE Plus (RDE+) has been developed by HORIBA.

-Encompassing testing on the road, chassis dynamometer, Engine-in-the-Loop (EiL) and virtual testing methodologies, OEMs will be able to deploy real world driving scenarios further upstream during vehicle and engine development programmes; hence reduce development timescales and costs that will otherwise inevitably increase due to RDE regulations.
+Connecting testing on the road, chassis dynamometer, Engine-in-the-Loop (EiL) and virtual testing methodologies, real world driving scenarios can be deployed by OEMs further upstream during vehicle and engine development programmes; hence reducing development timescales and costs that will otherwise inevitably increase due to RDE regulations.

-Reported in the current paper is a brief introduction to the baseline RDE road tests followed by replication of several real RDE cycles that cover the RDE extended boundary conditions with the vehicle driven by a robot driver on the chassis dynamometer.
-Altitude and temperature requirements were fulfilled using a HORIBA Multi-function Efficient Dynamic Altitude Simulation (MEDAS) system with driving style parameterised according to the RDE regulation parameter va_pos as a percentage of its limit.
-For all routes, there was an excellent correlation in vehicle and engine performance as well as gaseous emissions.
+Reported in the current paper is a brief introduction to the baseline RDE road tests followed by replication of several real RDE cycles that cover the RDE moderate and extended boundary conditions with the vehicle driven by a robot driver on the chassis dynamometer.
+A HORIBA Multi-function Efficient Dynamic Altitude Simulation (MEDAS) system was used to emulate altitude, temperature and humidity with the RDE regulation parameter va_pos as a percentage of its limit used to parameterise driving style.
+For all routes, there was a good correlation in vehicle and engine performance as well as gaseous emissions.